paulohenriquevn/aws-solutions-architect/README.md

 ### Question #240

-**Texto original:**
-A company previously migrated its data warehouse solution to AWS.
-The company also has an AWS Direct Connect connection.
-Corporate office users query the data warehouse using a visualization tool.
-The average size of a query returned by the data warehouse is 50 MB, and each webpage sent by the visualization tool is approximately 500 KB.
-Result sets returned by the data warehouse are not cached.
-Which solution provides the LOWEST data transfer egress cost for the company?
-A. Host the visualization tool on premises and query the data warehouse directly over the internet.
-B. Host the visualization tool in the same AWS Region as the data warehouse.
-Access it over the internet.
-C. Host the visualization tool on premises and query the data warehouse directly over a Direct Connect connection at a location in the same AWS Region.
-D. Host the visualization tool in the same AWS Region as the data warehouse and access it over a Direct Connect connection at a location in the same Region.

-**Tradução:**
 Uma empresa migrou anteriormente sua solução de data warehouse para a AWS.
 A empresa também possui uma conexão AWS Direct Connect.
 Os usuários do escritório corporativo consultam o data warehouse usando uma ferramenta de visualização.
 O tamanho médio de uma consulta retornada pelo data warehouse é de 50 MB, e cada página da web enviada pela ferramenta de visualização tem aproximadamente 500 KB.
 Os conjuntos de resultados retornados pelo data warehouse não são armazenados em cache.
 Qual solução fornece o menor custo de saída de transferência de dados para a empresa?
 A. Hospedar a ferramenta de visualização no local e consultar o data warehouse diretamente pela internet.